MHWA members

 Today he is involved in film to digital transfer of many historical motor racing films covering the years 1927 to 1962 taken by John Finney.

-Membership Registrar - A John Parker - (08) 9271 4272 - ajohnp@bigpond.com
+Committee member; A John Parker - (08) 9271 4272 - ajohnp@bigpond.com

 Has been engaged in intense research and the writing up of the history of the Perth motor trade for several years.
 Recent publications include Torquing of Marques, a book which lists every make of car which is known to have been in Western Australia, and Cars, Characters & Crankhandles, detailing Perth's new car dealers over the years - both the results of exhaustive research.
 Several other books are under way.
 John is a member of the Veteran Car Club.
 His enthusiasm has played a key role in the formation of MHWA.